bosd/invoice2data/README.md

 should be an interface to edit templates for new suppliers.
 80-20 rule.
 For a short tutorial on how to add new templates, see [TUTORIAL.md](TUTORIAL.md).

-Templates are based on Yaml.
+Templates are based on Yaml or Json.
 They define one or more keywords to find the right template, one or more exclude_keywords to further narrow it down and regexp for fields to be extracted.
 They could also be a static value, like the full company name.